 On top of that, my hubby completely raved over it.
 He ate it all in less than 5 minutes and talked about how delicious it was.
 We’ve eaten it 3 times since I first shared it on Instagram.
 This sauce is not spicy at all like the pimento cheese and is not meant to be or taste like cheese, it’s just a pimento and tomato-based sauce that is ridiculously yum.

 This pimento cream sauce is so delicious over fusilli pasta.
+It’s one of my favorite fusilli pasta recipes ever.
 I then topped ours with these Oil-free Smoky Chipotle Chickpeas, green onions and chopped parsley, but you could add whatever you like.

 To make this Vegan Pimento Cream Sauce, you will need to gather the following 8 easy ingredients: